 For those who have asked, I Just Did It: bought about $1000 of adidas Group (made enough to buy almost any pair of sneakers they sell) and about $1000 of Nike (made enough to buy five pairs of Chucks).
-On the other hand, but if you want to buy stock to make money: also consider Airbus Group, Boeing, or Dr Pepper Snapple Group.
+On the other hand, but if you want to buy stock to make money: also consider Airbus Group or Boeing.

 There are a number of athletic shoe companies, a subset of the companies in Standard Industrial Code (SIC) 3021 [Rubber & Plastics, Footwear] and 3140 [Footwear (No Rubber)], that are represented in the various stock markets in the United States (NASDAQ, NYSE, or the "over the counter" market).

 Just in case you want to buy some of their stock: New Balance Athletic Shoe is privately owned.

 Reebok shareholders have had their stock go up six years in a row... up 32.4% in 2005.
 DIVIDENDS: 15¢, twice a year.
 NEWS: On 3 August 2005, adidas made an offer to acquire Reebok for $59 a share... subject to stockholder and regulatory approval.
 This merger has been consummated, so no more Reebok stock in 2006.